cmsg-icl/crystal_shape_control/Imperial-HPC-Job-Submission/README.md

 Configurations scripts `config_CODE.sh` and help information `run_help` (a rather simple one) are code-specific so are stored separately in sub-folders with code names.
 Typically the core sriptes `gen_sub` `run_exec` and `post_proc` do not need revision unless bug is identified.
 Examples (`config_example_CRYSTAL17.sh` and `run_help_example_CRYSTAL17`) are placed in the main directory for illustrating proposes.
 Lines need modification are marked with comment lines `#---- BEGIN_USER ----#`, `#---- END_USER ----#`.
 Several considerations suggested:

-1. Title line and version number
+1. Title line and version number, which should be provided in a separate file [version\_control.txt](https://github.com/cmsg-icl/crystal_shape_control/tree/main/Imperial-HPC-Job-Submission/version_control.txt), which has clear instructions for reference.
 3. Script directory: The default directory
 4. Executable directory: The default executable directory or `module load` command
 5. MPI directory: The default executable directory or `module load` command